raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-10-notes-odyssey.md

         -   Lead by Example

             -   people wanna follow a leader who **they can trust to do the right thing and take care of them**.
-                If there is a team member that is being difficult or not carrying their weight, t**hey want a leader deal with that person firmly**.
+                If there is a team member that is being difficult or not carrying their weight, **they want a leader deal with that person firmly**.

             -   a healthy environment is created **when the team knows how to manage and resolve internal conflicts**